RedEdge967/Snake-Game/README.md

 🌈Hello Everyone!!!🌈

 Welcome!
 This is my new game called "Snake game" made using python.
-I made this bt getting some ideas from others. you have to eat more food to grow longer.
-When you touch your own the game will restart.
+I made this by getting some ideas from others. you have to eat more food to grow longer.
+When you touch your own, the game will restart.
 Enjoy!!😃😃

 Note : you will need python to run this file.